surifirstpin/biplus_documentation/DatabaseConnection.md

    **Database(dialect)** choose a appropriate dialect that matches your connection.
 At present Bi Plus is supporting following list of Database.

->Note: In case if your database are not available in the above mentioned list,Bi Plus will include the dialects required.
+>Note: Further to this we can also include the dialect as per the business requirement.

  **Host** Provides the database host path